 If you have had a possible exposure and/or have received a positive COVID-19 test result outside of the GW public health laboratory testing, you should fill out a COVID-19 Exposure Report; this report will be forwarded to the CCST for any needed follow-up by GW.

-The university will require seasonal influenza immunizations for on-campus students, faculty and staff, with exceptions based on medical conditions and religious beliefs in compliance with legal requirements and standards of medical care.
-This will help reduce the number of people with flu-like symptoms that healthcare professionals need to treat.
+The university is requiring seasonal influenza immunizations for on-campus students, faculty and staff, with exceptions based on medical conditions and religious beliefs in compliance with legal requirements and standards of medical care.
+This will help reduce the number of people with flu-like symptoms that health care professionals need to treat.

 Members of the fall on-campus cohort are required to receive a seasonal influenza vaccination or provide documentation of the 2020-2021 seasonal influenza vaccination by Nov.
 10, 2020.

 You should contact the Campus COVID Support Team at [email protected].

 The Zoning Commission has passed a text amendment giving relief to D.C. colleges and universities.
 Nonetheless, the decision to move most classes online renders the request for relief moot for the fall.

 GW will welcome back approximately 1,500 residential students in the spring semester.
 As a result of the expertise and testing capacity GW has developed and our community’s adherence to health and safety measures, we believe it is safe to offer these additional students space on campus.

 The university projects that students will be housed in 1959 E Street, FSK, District House, Lafayette, Potomac, South Hall, Lafayette, and Shenkman Hall.

 Residents who have been living on campus since the fall 2020 semester will be able to move in on Saturday, Jan.
 9 at 8:30 a.m.